Stephen and Geraldine Ricci Interdisciplinary Prize

 The Stephen and Geraldine Ricci Interdisciplinary Prize is awarded annually within the $100k New Ventures Competition.
 The purpose of the prize is to promote the advancement of research at Tufts through projects that assist in translation of research discoveries from the laboratory to applications that benefit society.
 To win the prize, you must demonstrate the commercial potential of the technology within your online application.
 Winners are selected that best demonstrate interdisciplinary engineering design and entrepreneurial spirit in their venture.

-Prize: A cash prize of $10,000 will be awarded at the Tufts $100k New Ventures Competition awards ceremony in April.
+Prize: A cash prize of $10,000 will be awarded at the Tufts $100k New Ventures Competition awards ceremony each year in April.
 The award will be split evenly among the student team members.